att-innovate/squanch/docs/source/demos/superdense-coding.rst

 					bits.extend([0,0])
             self.output({"t": self.time, "bits": bits})

 Now, we want to instantiate Alice, Bob, and Charlie, and run the protocol.
-To do this, we'll need to pass in the data that Alice will send to Bob (which will be an image serialized to a 1D array of bits), and we'll also need to provide the agents with appropriate arguments for the Hilbert space they will share as well as an output structure to push their data to.
-(This is necessary because all agents run in separate processes, so explicitly shared memory structures must be passed to them.)
+To do this, we'll need to pass in the data that Alice will send to Bob (which will be an image serialized to a 1D array of bits) using the `data` keyword argument, and we'll need to provide the agents with the `QStream` they will work on.
+If we want to get anything from the agents after their processes have finished, we'll also need to pass as an output structure to push their data to.
+(This is necessary because all agents run in separate processes, so explicitly shared output dictionaries must be passed to them.)

 .. code:: python

     # Load an image and serialize it to a bitstream
     img = image.imread("../docs/source/img/foundryLogo.bmp")
     bitstream = list(np.unpackbits(img))

-	# Allocate a shared Hilbert space and output object to pass to agents
+    # Initialize the qstream
-	mem = Agent.shared_hilbert_space(2, int(len(bitstream) / 2))
+    qstream = QStream(2, int(len(bitstream) / 2))

+    # Make agent instances
     out = Agent.shared_output()

-	# Make agent instances
-	alice = Alice(mem, out, data = bitstream)
+    alice = Alice(qstream, out, data = bitstream)
-	bob = Bob(mem, out)
+    bob = Bob(qstream, out)
-	charlie = Charlie(mem, out)
+    charlie = Charlie(qstream, out)

     # Set photon transmission rate
     alice.pulse_length = 1e-9
     bob.pulse_length = 1e-9
     charlie.pulse_length = 1e-9

 For agents to communicate with each other, they must be connected via quantum or classical channels.
 The `Agent.qconnect` and `Agent.cconnect` methods add a bidirectional quantum or classical channel, repsectively, to two agent instances and take as arguments a channel model and associated keyword arguments.
-SQUANCH includes several built-in rudimentary channel models, including a fiber optic cabel model which simulates attenuation errors.
+SQUANCH includes several built-in rudimentary channel models, including a fiber optic cable model which simulates attenuation errors.
+(For more on channel and error models, see the :ref:`quantum error correction demo <quantumErrorCorrectionDemo>`.)
 Let's say that Alice and Bob are separated by a 1km fiber optic cable, and Charlie is at the midpoint, 0.5km away from each.

 .. code:: python